youngcs97/fortify-upload/CURLMAN.md

 ## Getting started / Firing up the Express site

-First, make sure to fetch your node_module dependencies by starting with an npm update -- [package.json](package.json) contains the required dependencies and they may be fetched using:
+First, make sure to fetch your node_module dependencies by starting with an npm update -- [package.json](package.json) contains the required dependencies and they may be updated using:

 ```console